apache/zeppelin/docs/index.md

 ---
 layout: page
-title: Overview
+title: Apache Zeppelin Overview
-tagline: Less Development, More analysis!
+description: Less Development, More analysis!
+Apache Zeppelin notebook is the place for all your needs.
-group: nav-right
+group:
 ---
 <!--
 Licensed under the Apache License, Version 2.0 (the "License");